Sponsored content

 2. Have fun matching glasses to your personality

-What we wear can say a lot about our personality and your glasses can be one of the first things that people notice about you.
+What we wear can say a lot about our personality, and our glasses can be one of the first things people notice about us.

-Thick, black frames are also a fun way to make a statement for those who’d prefer to bypass colour.
-As are big, round frames, which convey quirkiness and a link with vintage style.
+Thick, black frames are also a fun way to make a statement for those who’d prefer to bypass colour, as are big, round frames that convey quirkiness and a link with vintage style.

-On the other hand, if you’d prefer to go for a more serious, professional look, then more traditional colours like brown, grey, black, and gold, and classic frame shapes like rectangle and oval are good options.
+On the other hand, if you’d prefer a more serious, professional look, then more traditional colours like brown, grey, black, and gold, and classic frame shapes like rectangle and oval are good options.

-For more advice on how to match frames to your personality, head over to the Boots Opticians website.
+For more advice on matching frames to your personality, head over to the Boots Opticians website.

 Free NHS eye tests plus 10% off glasses for over 60s